-As you type in the search box, you can find information quickly by seeing searches that might be similar to the one you're typing.
-For example, as you start to type [
+As you type in the search box, you can find information quickly by seeing search predictions that might be similar to the search terms you're typing.
+For example, as you start to type

-new york], you may see searches for other popular New York-related searches.
+new york, you might see other popular New York-related searches.

-- Repeat a favorite search.
-You can choose from predicted searches based on searches that you’ve done in the past if you’re signed in to your Google Account and have Web History turned on.
+- Relevant searches you’ve done in the past (if you’re signed in and have Web & App Activity turned on)

 Can I turn off Autocomplete?

 You can’t turn off Autocomplete because it’s built into Google Search to help you search for information faster and easier.
 You can always choose not to click on the Autocomplete predictions.

 If you see an offensive Autocomplete prediction, let us know.
 We’ll use your report to improve predictions for everyone.